PatrickAlphaC/sc-language-comparison/README.md

 ```
 63240 gas for Language.HUFF
-75722 gas for Language.VY
+76142 gas for Language.VY
-90551 gas for Language.SOL
+90539 gas for Language.SOL
 93987 gas for Language.YUL
 66578 gas for Language.YYL
 ```

+# Why is vyper calling functions cheaper than huff?